modelics/strata/README.md

 Strata can be used as a standalone library to compute the MGF as a function of frequency and/or spatial separation.
 It can also be incorporated easily into existing integral equation solvers.

-Source code, documentation and examples will be released in December 2021.

 ## Prerequisites

 * [CMake](https://cmake.org/), at least version 3.10.2